TommyStarK/fabric-go-client/README.md

 If you wish to use the new chaincode lifecyle as well as the gateway programming model, please take a look at this [version](https://github.com/TommyStarK/fabric-go-client) of the client.

+:warning: For now, the client is able to handle only Go chaincodes, meaning you cannot install neither Node.js or Java chaincodes with it.

 ## Usage